tlhutch/test-playbooks/docs/test_plans/features/34_job_slicing.md

 ## Inventory

-- [ ] Script Endpoint
-  - [ ] Arbitrary slices can be created with the script endpoint (`/api/v2/inventories/N/script/?hostvars=1&subset=split2of3`)
 - [ ] Inventory Group membership is reflected in slices
 - [ ] Smart Inventories can be sliced
 - [ ] Slices are consistent between runs
 - [ ] Sliced jobs work with large inventories
   - [ ] 5000
   - [ ] 10000